Term 4 2022 enrolments now open!

-What I have founded all of my dance schools on is positivity, creativity and to have a good laugh whilst learning to dance.
-I went through many dance schools and after finishing a class, I left feeling worthless and hopeless.
-I always just wanted to dance, laugh and enjoy what I was learning, the elation of dancing with music whether I was good or bad.
-I never felt that.
-Stifled by boring music, uninspiring teachers left me feeling disillusioned.
+All of my dance schools are based on positivity, imagination, and having a good time when learning to dance.
+I went to a lot of dance schools and every time I finished a class, I felt useless and hopeless.
+I just wanted to dance, laugh, and enjoy what I was experiencing, the joy of listening to music, whether I was good or bad.
+That was never my reality.
+I was disillusioned after being suffocated by dull music and uninspiring teachers.

 So I decided to start my own dancing school so that I could do it my way.

-Everyone should be able to dance and move to music, it doesn’t matter your age, size, ability, or disability.
-Dancing should be for everyone who wants to do it, be encouraged and made to feel completely welcome, all of the time.
+All, regardless of age, height, skill, or impairment, should be able to dance and move to music.
+All who wants to dance should be welcomed and made to feel absolutely at ease all of the time.

-It is important that each student, young or old, is encouraged to dance to the best that they can be… not at the standard of the person dancing next to them, and dance and strive and learn for themselves for their own self worth, confidence and enjoyment.
+I believe it is critical that each student, young or old, be encouraged to dance to their highest potential… not to the level of the individual dancing next to them, but to dance, aspire, and learn for their own self-worth, trust, and enjoyment.

-I also feel very strongly about the sexualization of dance and what effects it has on our gorgeous little girls and boys.
-Our children should be able to dance their age.
-Seven year olds should be able to dance like a seven year old, not like a twenty seven year old.
-There is plenty of time ahead for that.
+I’m still very worried about the sexualization of dance and the repercussions for our beautiful little girls and boys.
+Our children should be able to dance at an age appropriate for them.
+Seven-year-olds should be able to dance in the manner of a seven-year-old, not a twenty-seven-year-old.
+There will be plenty of time for that.

-When living in Los Angeles I was teaching at various schools around the city.
-I was asked to teach a tap dancing class for a class of seven to ten year olds.
-I worked out my class, organized the music, and arrived at the studio to view them dancing in a Jazz class prior to mine.
-As I watched through the viewing window, the blood drained out of my whole body and into the floor.
-These little girls were writhing on the floor, doing body rolls to a Madonna song… I had worked out a tap routine to the pink panther!
-I clip-clopped into the studio in my glittery tap shoes, a ponytail and flowers in my hair and gulped as I was introduced.
-As I was introduced to the class of faux twenty seven year olds in their Lycra midriff skintight dance wear, I saw them miraculously transform back into seven year olds.
-They all fussed over my glittery tap shoes and swarmed around me.
-We danced and laughed.
-It was lovely, needless to say I wasn’t invited back…
+When I lived in Los Angeles, I taught at a variety of schools throughout the area.
+I was asked to teach a tap dancing class to a group of children aged seven to ten.
+I organised my lesson, set the music, and arrived at the studio to see them dancing in a Jazz class before my own.
+Blood drained from my entire body and onto the floor as I watched through the viewing window.
+Writhing on the stage, these little girls were doing body rolls to a Madonna tune… I’d choreographed a tap routine to Pink Panther!
+In my glittery tap shoes, a ponytail, and flowers in my hair, I clip-clopped into the studio and gulped as I was introduced.
+I grinned tentatively as I watched the class of pretend twenty-seven-year-olds miraculously turn back into seven-year-olds in their Lycra midriff skintight dance wear.
+They swarmed around me, fussing over my glittery tap shoes.
+We laughed and danced.
+It was lovely; however, I was not invited back…

-Back here in Melbourne, what is important to Mr. Steve, all my gorgeous teachers, and myself is that we genuinely care about our students and we want them to do their best in an outfit that doesn’t have to show their tummies.
-To dance to fun, cute, interesting and quirky music, and have a ball whilst doing it and blossom into relaxed, happy and confident dancers, young or old.
+Back in Melbourne, what matters to me and all of my lovely teachers is that we truly care for our students and want them to do their best in an outfit that covers their tummies.
+To have a good time while dancing to fun, cute, interesting, and eclectic music, and to develop into relaxed, happy, and confident dancers, young and old.

-I have added this to our website to help you to understand what we are about and hope that by joining our gorgeous school, you or your child will reap the benefits from our beliefs.
+I’ve included it on our website to help you understand what we’re all about, and I hope that by enrolling in our lovely school, you or your child can benefit from our values.

-Please spread the word to like-minded people as we feel what we are doing is amazing and we hope that you do as well.
+Please help us spread the word to like-minded people because we think what we’re doing is awesome, and we hope you agree.